https://cdn.gabb.com/wp-content/uploads/2023/03/4-parenting-styles-redesign-1.png

 Authoritative parents can be seen as the “bad cop” version of the police.
 They have strict rules they impose on their child’s internet usage, but display low warmth or support.
 They are not very involved in their child’s internet activities.
 They expect blind obedience without an explanation of rules.

-Parents controlling too many aspects of a child’s life is considered authoritarian parenting and can be detrimental to a child’s development.
-[6]
+Parenting that seeks to control too many aspects of a child’s life is considered authoritarian parenting and can be detrimental to a child’s development.

 It can impact a child’s self-esteem as kids come to believe that they are incapable of making good decisions on their own.
 The relationship between parent and child can suffer from the lack of warmth, trust and support.

-Permissive Parenting Style: High Love, Low Expectations
+Permissive Parenting Style: High Warmth, Low Expectations

 While authoritarian parents overuse their power as authority figures, permissive parents do not use it enough.
 This is why permissive parenting is sometimes called indulgent parenting.